CatoLynx/Cheetah_Firmware/README.md

 Selection-based displays use the following buffers:

 * `display_framebuf_mask`, which is used to know which unit addresses are in use
-* `display_output_buffer`, which in this case consists of one byte per display unit (e.g. a split-flap module) and contains that unit's target position
+* `display_outputBuffer`, which in this case consists of one byte per display unit (e.g. a split-flap module) and contains that unit's target position

 The buffer mask is used because for selection displays, the firmware only defines the display driver and buffer size, but the actual configuration of the layout and contents of the individual units is done via a JSON file uploaded to SPIFFS.